-Under our license agreements, if we owe royalties on net sales for one of our products to more than one of the above licensors, then we have the right to reduce the royalties owed to one licensor for royalties paid to another.
+Under our license agreements, if we owe royalties on net sales for one of our products to more than one licensor, then we have the right to reduce the royalties owed to one licensor for royalties paid to another.
 The amount of royalties to be offset is generally limited in each license and can vary under each agreement.
 For Amigal and AT2220, we will owe royalties only to Mt.
-Sinai School of Medicine.
+Sinai School of Medicine (MSSM).
 We expect to pay royalties to all three licensors with respect to Plicera.
 To date, we have not made any royalty payments on sales of our products and believe we are several years away from selling any products that would require us to make any such royalty payments.
-Whether we will be obligated to make milestone or royalty payments in the future is subject to the success of our product development efforts and, accordingly, is inherently uncertain.